festwrap/festwrap-server/frontend/README.md

 To run this app you need to create your own Spotify app following [these instructions](https://developer.spotify.com/documentation/web-api/tutorials/getting-started#create-an-app).

-Put this URL `http://XXX:3000/api/auth/callback/spotify` as a redirect URI
+Put this URL `http://<host>:3000/api/auth/callback/spotify` as a redirect URI.
+We are using `localhost` as host, for now.

 Then fill the env file (i.e. `.env`) with the corresponding Spotify secrets.
 Use `.env.sample` to create `.env` with the required variables to run the project.